-National Jewish Health is currently seeking an Administrative Assistant III to join our growing and fast paced team.
-Qualified candidates will be motivated by: the smallest detail being executed to perfection; effectively juggling multiple priorities through to completion; and successfully anticipating the needs of others.
+National Jewish Health is currently seeking an Administrative Assistant III to join our growing and fast paced Legal and Regulatory Affairs team.
+Qualified candidates will possess the drive necessary to provide administrative support that ensures the efficient operation of the team, effectively balance priorities of various projects through to completion, and successfully anticipate the needs of the team.
 Our team is comprised of individuals who are committed to making a difference to change the lives of patients worldwide.

-As the Administrative Assistant III, this position is integral to the operational success of the Administrative Team.
-The incumbent will provide exemplary administrative support and possess a willingness to go where they are needed.
-The ideal candidate will be able to preserve confidentiality of all materials handled and will have the capacity to establish and maintain constructive business relationships with internal and external customers.
-This position will provide an exciting opportunity to learn new things and be a part of a dynamic team.
+As the Administrative Assistant III, this position is integral to the operational success of the Legal and Regulatory Affairs team.
+The ideal candidate will be able to preserve confidentiality of all materials handled and will have the capacity to establish and maintain positive business relationships with internal and external customers.
+This position will provide an exciting opportunity to learn new things, support integral institutional functions and be a part of a dynamic team.

 Provides advanced level direct support as Administrative Professional to management level and faculty positions with minimal supervision.
 May assist faculty with grant applications and grant submission processes.
 Serves as a liaison to various internal and external customers.